 In addition to heel pain, the irritated nerves in your back can cause chronically tight or twitching calf muscles, wreaking havoc on your plantar fascia (the broad connective band of tissue that lines the sole of the foot) over time.
 Why hasn’t your doctor or the foot and ankle guy told you your heel pain may not actually be a heel problem?
 They are trained to focus on the area of pain, in this case the heel, not on how to identify a potential low-back root cause.
 Learn more by watching Dr. Centeno’s video below:

-Avoid Unnecessary Surgery and Steroids for Heel Pain
+Avoid Unnecessary Surgery and Steroids for This Condition

 Your goal for treating your heel pain should be to avoid unnecessary surgeries.
 One of those is a brutal surgery on our top-10 dumb surgeries list (read more about it here), the gastrocnemius recession.
 Traditionally done for some deformities in the legs, in recent years it’s begun to be performed for elective orthopedic surgeries for conditions such as plantar fasciitis, calf tightness, and heel pain.
 The surgery involves cutting the calf muscle to force it to lengthen, but as with any surgery that attempts to rearrange the body’s biomechanics, in most cases, it’s just a bad idea.
 In addition, if your heel pain is being caused by a problem in your back, and you let a surgeon go in and cut up your calf muscle, how is this going to help your heel pain?